acityinohio/blockcy-slate/source/index.html.md

 - [Address API:](#address-api) Query information about addresses, generate addresses, and generate multisig addresses from public keys.
 - [Wallet API:](#wallet-api) Build and modify multiple-address-watching and hierarchical deterministic (HD) wallets, usable throughout the BlockCypher API.
 - [Transaction API:](#transaction-api) Information about transactions, how to generate/send your own, and how to embed data into the blockchain.
-- [Microtransaction API:](#microtransaction-api) Send on-chain microtransactions while BlockCypher covers your initial mining fees, and low computed fees afterwards.
 - [Confidence Factor:](#confidence-factor) Get an accurate measure of the likelihood of a successful double-spend against your unconfirmed transactions.
 - [Metadata API:](#metadata-api) Store both public and private key-value pairs against addresses, transactions, and blocks.
-- [Analytics API:](#analytics-api) Run asynchronous analytics queries on public blockchains.
 - [Asset API:](#asset-api) Create and manage your own assets---embedded on a public blockchain---via the Open Assets standard.
-- [Payment Forwarding:](#payment-forwarding) Create one-time addresses that will automatically forward to an address of your choosing, while optionally adding processing fees.
+- [Address Forwarding:](#address-forwarding) Create one-time addresses that will automatically forward to an address of your choosing, while optionally adding processing fees.
 - [Events and Hooks:](#events-and-hooks) Reliable notifications system for a wide variety of events on blockchains, available through WebHooks or WebSockets.

 ### In-Browser Code Examples